apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 ---
 title: Runs and builds
-description: Learn about actor builds and runs, their lifecycle, sharing, and data retention policy.
+description: Learn about Actor builds and runs, their lifecycle, sharing, and data retention policy.
 sidebar_position: 2
 slug: /actors/running/runs-and-builds
 ---

-**Learn about actor builds and runs, their lifecycle, sharing, and data retention policy.**
+**Learn about Actor builds and runs, their lifecycle, sharing, and data retention policy.**

 ---